lfit/releng-global-jjb/docs/jjb/lf-macros.rst

 lf-infra-publish
 ----------------

-Provides basic lf-infra recommended publisher configurations which should be used in all job templates.
-This primary objective of this trigger is to gather package listing, instance metadata, sar reports, build logs and copy them to a log server.
+Provides basic lf-infra recommended publisher configurations for use in all job templates.
+The purpose of this trigger is to gather package listing, instance metadata, sar reports, build logs and copy them to a log server.

 lf-infra-publish-windows
 ------------------------